 Bias (%): ratio between bias and demand, in percent (100x(f-d)/d).

-Error: forecast error is the ratio between bias and demand, unsigned, in percent.
+Error : forecast error is the ratio between bias and demand, in absolute value, in percent.
+Note that the average value is the MAE (Mean Absolute Error).

 Accuracy: accuracy is (100 - error), in percent.